elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-properties-methods.md

 ---

-### Can you explain what form backreferencing is in JavaScript?
+### Can you explain what form back-referencing is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>